EDMONTON CHRISTMAS BIRD COUNT

 What's uncommon or a winter rarity?

-As the seasons change, so do some of our birds.
+As the seasons change, so do some of our birds, others are year-round residents.

 Please view the photo gallery below which contains information on many of the winter birds seen regularly in Edmonton.
 We also suggest using a field guide such as Birds of Alberta by Chris Fisher and John Acorn (Slightly outdated but still very useful.) or Cornell's online guide All About Birds which has a feature to compare similar species.
 Remember, you may not be able to identify every bird.
 The more you watch birds, the more skilled you become.
 If you see something very unusual, try to get a photo and let your zone captain know.